elbwalker/walkerOS/README.md

 ## 🤓 Usage

 You can implement all sorts of front-end user events easily with walker.js.
 From product and UX events like "newsletter signup", or filter usage, etc. to e-commerce actions like product add to carts or order complete events.
-It's up to you what you want to measure!

 Just set a few HTML attributes